reach-sh/reach-lang/docs/src/tut/nft/index.md

 Reach abstracts the heavy lifting of smart contract development, allowing developers to focus their energy on participant interaction.

-Additionally, Reach's built in theorem verification engine ensures that the contract has the ability to exit, protects against common blockchain attacks, guarantees the contract exits with a zero balance, thus preventing locked away and inaccessible tokens, verifies the contract won't overspend, confirms that formulas are true whether participants and frontends are honest or dishonest, and facilitates token linearity.
+Additionally, Reach's built-in formal verification engine ensures that the contract has the ability to exit, protects against common blockchain attacks, guarantees the contract exits with a zero balance (thus preventing locked away and inaccessible tokens), verifies the contract won't overspend, confirms that formulas are true whether participants and frontends are honest or dishonest, and guarantees token linearity.

 As a result, auditing Reach DApps is easier and less expensive when compared to low-level alternative programming languages.
 Reach's compiler is more efficient than most human-built low-level code.